FAKE PILL AWARENESS

 Because kids learn best when the lessons are presented multiple times in different ways, we recommend using all of the approaches listed if at all possible.
 However, schools may choose to mix and match from the resources available or create other ways to reach kids.
 For monthly updates including new content, sign up for the Song for Charlie newsletter.

 CLASSROOM INSTRUCTION MATERIALS

 FREE middle and high school learning material is available through either link below.
-The material was developed by teachers in the Beaverton School District (Oregon) using best known practices.
+The Classroom Lesson Materials come from several different sources.
+The Fake & Fatal material was developed by teachers in the Beaverton School District (Oregon) using best known practices.
 The lessons were developed to be turn-key and can be used as is in conjunction with the current drug curriculum your district uses, or they can be modified to fit your needs.

 We are always looking for ways to improve this toolkit.
 If you have any suggestions or ideas, please share them with